 Again, many of our fishing guides on this website fish a soft plastic jerk daily with success.
 The most common colors they succeed with are our watermelon, Red and Green Pumpkin.
-Sure, they throw other colors, but they consistently catch more fish with these two colors.
+Sure, they throw other colors but consistently catch more fish with these two colors.

 How to catch largemouth bass & How to Rig?

 Depending on the cover you are fishing, we found a 1/16 or smaller bullet weight works in most locations.
 Throwing them on a spinning rod provides more weight to get some distance in your cast.
 We typically fish them on a weightless 3/0 or 4/0 offset wide gap hook.
 With this setup, you can work the lure on the surface, slow your retrieve, and work them under the water and be able to stick the bait dead.